 - e.
 BELIEVES that a student with a known infectious disease and/or illness not otherwise covered by legal statute to include HIV/AIDS, should be allowed to complete his or her medical education, including residency program, provided: (1993) - 1. his/her health allows his or her active participation in the classroom or clinic and (1993) - 2. any student who feels he or she is being discriminated against based on their HIV status must have the opportunity to have the final decision regarding their medical education be determined by a committee at that student's medical school created specifically to make such a determination.
 This committee will include at least one ethicist and at least one licensed infectious disease specialist, preferably one with clinical experience treating patients with HIV disease.
 The student maintains the option of appointing advocate(s) to the committee.
 In order to maintain confidentiality the student also has the option of appointing a representative to speak to the committee on their behalf, thus maintaining anonymity.
 (1993) - 3.
-URGES any such medical school committee, set up specifically to determine whether an HIV-positive medical student may continue his/her medical education, to allow such students to continue their education unless, and only unless, that individual has active tuberculosis or other contagious opportunistic infection, an open wound, or physical or mental impairment which would adversely affect that student's ability to interact with and care for patients.
+URGES any such medical school committee, set up specifically to determine whether an HIVpositive medical student may continue his/her medical education, to allow such students to continue their education unless, and only unless, that individual has active tuberculosis or other contagious opportunistic infection, an open wound, or physical or mental impairment which would adversely affect that student's ability to interact with and care for patients.
 (1993) - f.
 OPPOSES the actions of federal, state, or local regulatory bodies requiring disclosure of physician HIV status to patients, RECOGNIZING that such actions violate physician's personal rights to privacy without any medical justification.
 (1988) - 11.
 URGES the United States to give increased financial and personnel support and other contributions to small and large, private and public international organization efforts aimed at controlling the spread of AIDS in less developed areas that have limited resources.
 (1988) - 12.
 RECOGNIZES that human rights abuses are integral to the possible human rights catastrophe surrounding HIV/AIDS and includes but is not limited to violations of the right to be free from discrimination, the right to personal protection, the right to information, the right to health and the right to life.
 (2002) - 13.
 URGES the United States as a donor country to contribute to the Global Fund to Fight AIDS, Tuberculosis and Malaria at the level recommended by the Secretary General of the United Nations.
 (2002) - 14.
 SUPPORTS legislation mandating that HIV positive children be informed of their status at an early age.
 (2006) - 15.
 In regard to HIV/AIDS-related disability: (2009) - a.
 SUPPORTS the inclusion of rehabilitation services for all persons with HIV/AIDS-related disability.
 (2009) - b.
 URGES the development of national rehabilitation hospitals, regional clinics, and university training programs to meet rehabilitation.
 (2009) - c.
 SUPPORTS advocacy and awareness-raising efforts, especially in areas with a high HIV/AIDS prevalence, regarding the need for rehabilitation programs as a cost-effective way to improve patient functionality, independence and quality of life.
 (2009) - d.
 SUPPORTS the advocacy campaign "After-AIDS Day" observed on December 2nd, the day after World AIDS Day, which highlights the medical rehabilitation needs of those living with HIV/AIDS around the world.
-(2009)
+(2009) - 16.
+RECOGNIZES that with the preventive benefits of antiretroviral treatment and other existing technologies an end to the AIDS is possible, and urges developed nations to meet their overdue pledges to achieve universal access to antiretroviral treatment.
+(2013)